Redocly/redocly-cli/docs/commands/push.md

 Pushed files are added to an auto-generated preview branch with a `-docs/push-info` suffix.
 The committer is `User <user@example.com>`, and the commit message is `Add new docs`.
-The files are added inside the `docs/push` folder in the project (the folder is created if doesn't exist yet, if it does then the contents are overwritten).
+The files are added inside the `docs/push` folder in the project (the folder is created if it doesn't exist yet, if the folder does exist then the contents are overwritten).

 ### Push file to the `push-docs` project in the `default` organization and wait until it is deployed

-This command example does the same as the [one above](#push-files-to-the-push-docs-project-in-the-default-organization), but waits until the preview deployment finishes due to passed `--wait-for-deployment` option.
+This command example does the same as the [previous example](#push-files-to-the-push-docs-project-in-the-default-organization), but waits until the preview deployment finishes due to passed `--wait-for-deployment` option:

 ```bash
 REDOCLY_AUTHORIZATION=<api-key> \